 We are an employer of choice as we are committed to staff wellbeing, inclusion, and excellence.
-Over the last three years we have been awarded Best Companies "Ones to Watch - Good to Work For" status, we have been successful in gaining Investors in People Silver, Diversity Mark, and Disability Committed Accreditations.
+Over the last three years we have been awarded Best Companies "Ones to Watch - Good to Work For" status, we have been successful in gaining Investors in People Silver, Diversity Mark, and Disability Committed accreditations.

-This recruitment is focused on the appointment a permanent Retail Market Monitoring and Analysis Manager, which will be part of our organisational wider leadership team.
+This recruitment is focused on the appointment of a permanent Project Management and Quality Assurance Manager, which will be part of our organisational wider leadership team.
 Managers are responsible for leading teams and working closely with the Senior Leadership Team in delivering our Corporate Plan and Forward Work Programmes.